-i) Advanced Certificate of Secondary Education Examination (ACSE) with at least 1.5 points from TWO subjects; with not less than four passes at O level obtained prior to the ACSE.
-OR

-- ii) An Ordinary Diploma from a recognized institution with a GPA of at least 2.0 OR - iii) NTA Level 5 or Professional Technician Level II Certificate with not less than four passes at O level.
+- i) Advanced Certificate of Secondary Education Examination (ACSE) with at least 1.5 points from TWO subjects; with not less than four passes at O level obtained prior to the ACSE.
+OR - ii) An Ordinary Diploma from a recognized institution with a GPA of at least 2.0 OR - iii) NTA Level 5 or Professional Technician Level II Certificate with not less than four passes at O level.
 Passes in Religious and General Studies are not counted

-2. DIPLOMA IN EARLY CHILD HOOD
+2. DIPLOMA IN EARLY CHILDHOOD

 - i) Grade A teaching Certificate or Basic Certificate in Teaching NTA 4.
-OR - ii) Certificate in Early Childhood Education) with an average pass of not less than B grade PLUS at least 4 passes in Certificate of Secondary Education. - iii) Admission to the programme will be to candidates who are IN-SERVICE TEACHERS only
+OR - ii) Certificate in Early Childhood Education) with an average pass of not less than B grade PLUS at least 4 passes in Certificate of Secondary Education. - iii) Admission into this programme is open for IN-SERVICE TEACHERS only.